Fidelity Insurance Meaning In Business

 For example, let’s say that you own a retail store and one of your employees steals cash from the register.
 Without fidelity insurance, you would be responsible for covering the financial loss out of your own pocket.
 However, if you have fidelity insurance, the insurance company would reimburse you for the loss, up to the policy limit.

-TRENDING: Fidelity Insurance Meaning With Example
+TRENDING: Fidelity Insurance Meaning In Hindi

 How Does Fidelity Insurance Work?